zhaoyutong43210/CBCT_Scatter_CCMB/gen_egsphant/README.md

 #### ctCreate command

-The EGSnrc has a command to create the paitent phantom according to the .
+The EGSnrc has a command to create the paitent phantom according to the planning CT.

 Please see the section 16 CT Based Phantoms/ctcreate at page 110 in this [DOSXYZnrc Users Manual](https://nrc-cnrc.github.io/EGSnrc/doc/pirs794-dosxyznrc.pdf).